cbushdor/MOMO/README.md

 Directory
 =========
-La Grande Vadrouille and Gantt files ;
+LGV: La Grande Vadrouille and Gantt files of the project ;

 V1: first version of MAOP (My Album Of Pictures) ;